lingyoumax/QAsystem-NLPT-WS2023/DOCUMENTATION.md

 ##### **Base model**

 After comprehensively considering our training resources, data set size, training time and other limiting factors, we determined that the maximum size of the training model is 7B parameters.
 For our closed QA task, which involves answering a question after retrieving relevant text, this process places specific demands on the model's ability to handle context length.
-Based on these considerations, we chose Qwen-7B-Chat as the basic model, whose context length can reach 8192[w5].
+Based on these considerations, we chose Qwen-7B-Chat as the basic model, whose context length can reach 8192[^7].
 Not only did this model accommodate our hardware and data scale constraints, but it was designed and optimized with the need for longer context processing in mind, making it ideal for performing our closed-loop question answering tasks.

 ![qwen](./images/qwen.jpg)

 Qwen adopts an improved version of Transformer architecture.
-Specifically, the training method of the recently open source large language model LLaMA is adopted.
+Specifically, the training method of the recently open source large language model LLaMA[^20] is adopted.

 ##### **QLoRA**